malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 Clusters within the HDBSCAN algorithm are assigned to regions of the input space containing a high density of points, meaning the number of clusters is algorithmically determined.
-The HDBSCAN algorithm doesn't require all points belong to a cluster, where points are too far from a cluster they considered noise and left unclustered.
+The HDBSCAN algorithm doesn't require all points belong to a cluster;
+points too far from a cluster are considered noise and left unclustered.
-Since configurations of an equilibrium liquid should be exploring all the available phase space, considering the liquid configurations as noise is appropriate.
+Since configurations of an equilibrium liquid should be exploring all the available phase space, that is, all possible relative orientations of the six neighbouring molecules, considering the liquid configurations as noise is appropriate.
 We are only concerned with configurations with a higher density than the liquid.